I love books about Paris! Do you think I will like yours?

 This is easy.
 I am a member of two book groups.
 We love talking about stories and characters, why we liked or didn’t like a novel, what books and reading mean to us.
 After publication of The Paris Effect, I was lucky enough to be the guest author at more than a dozen book groups.
 All of this has led to a lot of pondering on my part about what makes a satisfying reading experience.
 Simply put, I wanted to write novels that people would enjoy reading and talking about.
 That’s how my Paris books were born.
 Also, the next best thing to being in Paris is writing (or reading) about it!

-Is The Paris Effect autobiographical?
+Is anything in The Paris Effect or Paris Ever After autobiographical?

-Are the catacombs a real place?
+Speaking of adventures, are the catacombs a real place?

 Have you gone down into the catacombs yourself?

 While I have done the official catacombs tour a couple times, you could not pay me to go down into the illegal parts.
 But many people have written detailed accounts of their adventures there, and helpfully posted them on the Internet.
 This is where I got my source material.
 In fact, everything Amy saw and did is entirely plausible.
 There really are murals and rooms full of bones.
 Insane as it sounds, some explorers do shimmy through tight narrow “wormholes” the way Amy did.

 What about all the “rules for the perpetual diet”?
 Where did they come from?

 Just before I started working on the book my doctor told me I needed to lose some weight.
 I was not happy!
 But I put myself on a diet and as time went by I realized I was devising all sorts of idiosyncratic “rules” to keep my eating in check.
 So I decided it would be fun to include rules in the book.
 In this respect, I guess the novel is autobiographical.
 (Except for the more out-there rules, of course.
 I’m not that nutty.)